fahim-rafi/fahim-rafi/README.md

 - ✍🏽 I'm a self-taught programmer specializing in Python and SQL.
 - 🌱 I’m currently learning full stack development with flask in the hopes of deploying large scale ML projects on the interwebs.
-- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/fahimrafi/ "Fahim Bin-Afzal Al-Ashrafi") and [Facebook](https://www.facebook.com/fahimrafi0 "Fahim Bin-Afzal Al-Ashrafi").
+- 📫 Find me on [LinkedIn](https://www.linkedin.com/in/fahimrafi/ "Fahim Bin-Afzal Al-Ashrafi") and [Facebook](https://www.facebook.com/fahimrafi0 "Fahim Bin-Afzal Al-Ashrafi").

 <!--
 - 🔭 I’m currently working on